PagerDuty/blender/README.md

 Its fairly easy to write custom scheduling strategies and they can be used to rewrite or rearrange hosts/tasks as you wish.
-For example, null strategy that return 0 jobs irrespective of what tasks or members you pass, or a custome strategy that takes the hosts lists of every tasks and considers only one of them dynamicaaly based on some metrics for jobs.. etc.
+For example, null strategy that return 0 jobs irrespective of what tasks or members you pass, or a custome strategy that takes the hosts lists of every tasks and considers only one of them dynamically based on some metrics for jobs, etc.

 ## Invoking blender periodially with Rufus schedler

-Blender is designed to be used as a standalone script that can be invoked on-demand or consumed as a library, i.e. workflows are written in plain ruby objects and invoked from other tools or application.
+Blender is designed to be used as a standalone script that can be invoked on-demand or consumed as a library, i.e. workflows are written in plain Ruby objects and invoked from other tools or application.
 Apart from these, Blender can be use for periodic job execution also.
-Underneath it uses Rufus::Scheduler to trigger Blender run, after a fixed interval (can be expressed via cron syntax as well, thanks to Rufus).
+Underneath it uses `Rufus::Scheduler` to trigger Blender run, after a fixed interval (can be expressed via cron syntax as well, thanks to Rufus).

 Following will run `example.rb` blender script after every 4 hours.